-If you switch to hybrid view and zoom in close enough, you can actually follow all the individual Kilimanjaro climb routes to the crater and peak.
+If you switch to satellite view and zoom in, you can actually follow all the individual Kilimanjaro climb routes to the crater and peak.
 You see the glaciers, the ash cone, the location of the bigger camps and huts...

 Unfortunately that detail is only shown once you get in real close, so this map is not much good as a Kilimanjaro route map.

 What you can see here is the whole area around Kilimanjaro National Park:

 The green area is obviously the national park (Arusha National Park, the location of Mount Meru, is also shown.

 So is Amboseli National Park in Kenya, the park from where all those classic Kilimanjaro pictures were taken.
 (You know, the photos with elephants or giraffe in front of Kilimanjaro...)